San Diego Bay Recreation

 Parks, beaches, piers and parking lots:

 - Beaches are open for limited use.
 Walking, running, sitting, lying down, swimming, and launching a kayak or paddle board (single-person paddling) are allowed.
 Sports activities are allowed for individuals and members of the same household so long as social distancing is maintained from non-household members.
-Organized activities and sports, such as basketball, baseball, soccer, football, volleyball, and group workouts are not allowed.
+Organized activities and sports, such as basketball, baseball, soccer, football, and volleyball are not allowed.

 - Piers – the following piers are open: Shelter Island Pier (San Diego), B Street and Broadway Piers (Embarcadero, San Diego), Embarcadero Marina Park South Pier (San Diego), Cesar Chavez Park Pier (Barrio Logan, San Diego), Pepper Park Pier (National City), Bayside Park Pier (aka J Street Pier, Chula Vista), Imperial Beach Pier, and the Ferry Landing Pier (Coronado) are open.